Timelessprod/algorep/README.md

 # ALGOREP Project

+We choose to work on the second project : Distributed job queue system.
+Full subject is available in the [subject.pdf](subject.pdf) file.

+We choose to develop the project in Go language.

 ## A) Goal of the project

 We wish to set up a client/server system with a mechanism to control or inject